ray-project/ray/doc/source/data/dataset-database-support.rst

 .. _Python DB API 2: https://peps.python.org/pep-0249/

 ======================================================
-Working with databases, data warehouses and data lakes
+Working with Databases
 ======================================================

-Ray :class:`Datasets <ray.data.Dataset>` can be read from:
+Ray Datasets can be read from:
-* Any table or query from a database with a `Python DB API 2`_ library
+- Any table or query from a database with a `Python DB API 2`_ library
-* Databricks tables or SQL queries
+- Databricks tables or SQL queries
-* Snowflake tables or SQL queries
+- Snowflake tables or SQL queries
-* MongoDB documents or document queries

-Ray :class:`Datasets <ray.data.Dataset>` can be written to:
+Ray Datasets can be written to:
-* Any table in a database with a compliant `Python DB API 2`_  library
+- Any table in a database with a compliant `Python DB API 2`_  library
-* Delta Lake tables
+- Delta Lake tables
-* Snowflake tables
+- Snowflake tables
-* MongoDB documents

 .. note::
     This guide surveys the current database integrations.
 If none of these meet your